AwsGeek/lightsail-containers-nginx/README.md

 Complete the following steps to create deployment and public endpoint configuration JSON files, and then deploy your container images to your container service.

 1. Create a new file, containers.json.
 Edit the file and add the following.
-Replace the X in ":sample-service.flask-container.X" with the numeric value from the previous step.
+Replace the X in ":sample-service.flask-container.X" and the Y in ":sample-service.nginx-container.Y" with the numeric values from the previous step.
 Save the file.
    ```
    {
       "sample-nginx": {